wp-plugins/excerpt-character-limiter/trunk/readme.txt

 It will basically add a character countdown to the panel titlebar, and it will truncate the text when available characters drop to zero.
 Simple but effective!

+Now the plugin can limit the title bar, too!

 == Installation ==